BBai-Tips/bbai/INSTALL.md

 Before using BBai, ensure you have the following:

-1. An Anthropic API key
+1. An Anthropic API key (Note: This is different from your Anthropic chat console login.
+You can create an API key at https://console.anthropic.com/settings/keys)
 2. [Git](https://git-scm.com/) (latest stable version, recommended but optional)
 3. [ctags](https://github.com/universal-ctags/ctags) (optional, enhances project understanding)